-In southern 1940s Louisiana, near the town of Bayonne, a young black man named Jefferson is tried for the murder of an old shopkeeper, Alcee Gropé.
-The white prosecutor accuses him of accompanying two other black men to murder Gropé, stealing Gropé’s money, and celebrating by drinking a bottle of whiskey.
+In southern 1940s Louisiana, near the town of Bayonne, a young Black man named Jefferson is tried for the murder of an old shopkeeper, Alcee Gropé.
+The white prosecutor accuses him of accompanying two other Black men to murder Gropé, stealing Gropé’s money, and celebrating by drinking a bottle of whiskey.
 The defense attorney, also a white man, argues that Jefferson was in the wrong place at the wrong time: the two killers gave him a ride into town, and he was caught in a shootout.
-Ultimately, the defense attorney urges the jury, twelve white men, to spare Jefferson’s life on the basis that he is black and poor, and killing him would be like killing a hog.
+Ultimately, the defense attorney urges the jury, twelve white men, to spare Jefferson’s life on the basis that he is Black and poor, and killing him would be like killing a hog.
 Nonetheless, the jury finds Jefferson guilty and sentences him to death, at a date to be determined later.

-The novel’s narrator, Grant Wiggins, is a black schoolteacher who lives with Tante Lou, the aunt who has raised him since he was a child.
+The novel’s narrator, Grant Wiggins, is a Black schoolteacher who lives with Tante Lou, the aunt who has raised him since he was a child.
 Lou is a close friend of Jefferson’s grandmother, Miss Emma Glenn, who has raised Jefferson since he was a baby.
 Though Emma says that Grant needn’t do anything he doesn’t want to do, Lou insists that Grant visit Jefferson in his jail cell and teach him how to die like a man, instead of a hog.
 Grant refuses on the grounds that Jefferson is basically already dead, but Lou is so persistent and forceful that he agrees to help her negotiate with the sheriff to allow Jefferson to have visitors.
 Emma, Lou, and Grant go to the house of Henri Pichot, a wealthy white man for whom they used to work, and ask him to allow Jefferson visitors.
 Pichot responds irritably that he will speak to the sheriff.
-Several days later, Pichot summons Grant to his house, where Pichot and Sheriff Sam Guidry, both of whom are highly bigoted against blacks, tell Grant that he can visit Jefferson, but that he mustn’t cause any trouble.
+Several days later, Pichot summons Grant to his house, where Pichot and Sheriff Sam Guidry, both of whom are highly bigoted against Black people, tell Grant that he can visit Jefferson, but that he mustn’t cause any trouble.

 In the weeks leading up to Grant’s first visit, he continues teaching first through sixth-graders at the segregated school he runs in the local church.
 Winter is coming, and the community is going through the annual practice of sending kindling to the schoolhouse so that it can stay warm for the cold months.
 As Grant watches old men deliver wood, he thinks to himself that his students will end up working just like these men and never use any of the knowledge he’s giving them.
 He thinks back to his childhood, when he was a student at the school where he’s now a teacher.
 Grant fears that he’ll end up like his old teacher, Matthew Antoine: cynical, disillusioned, and left with nothing to show for a lifetime of teaching others.
 Grant spends many of his afternoons with his beautiful girlfriend, Vivian Baptiste, at the Rainbow Club in nearby Bayonne.
 Vivian is still married, and has children, but she is in the process of separating from her husband.
 She and Grant are very much in love.